 Multiple units within a structure, such as an apartment house, shall require an individual meter for each unit.
 Single Family lots shall require an individual meter but may be connected to one gas riser serving two lots.
-The same owner with side-by-side lots who wishes to consolidate his property may use the same meter and simply add service lines to the second structure.
-The owner who has a meter to his home may make a service line connection to a garage and is required to only have one meter.
+The same owner with sideby-side lots who wishes to consolidate his property may use the same meter and Comment [i1]: 4-2-2?????